 As an active experience, reading makes us more aware of our intellectual capacities.
 It demands more from us, and in return offers us the ultimate in satisfaction and reward.

 But let’s take a deeper look at this movie-book parallel.
-How is suspense different in cinema than in literature, and which offers the better experience at the end of the day?
+How is suspense in written literature different from that in cinema, and which offers the better experience at the end of the day?

 With excitement and action comes quick edits.
 With tension and suspense comes a slower visual pace.
 It doesn’t have to be a life-threatening scenario, either – it could be as simple as a drawn-out shot of a character’s face as they prepare to respond in a conversation.